 ATLAS is an itinerant arts organisation that celebrates and explores the specificity of place within a local, national and international context.
-An organisation ‘without walls’, they are uniquely placed to help to deliver a contemporary arts programme in a dispersed rural setting.
-ATLAS will provide opportunities for artists to extend their practice through commissions, socially engaged projects, exhibitions, cultural exchanges, residencies, workshops, educational programmes and projects that strongly connect communities.
+An organisation ‘without walls’, we create support structures with artists and communities through process-based commissions, social and political actions, exhibitions, exchanges, residencies, workshops, educational programmes and projects that strongly connect to local knowledge.

-ATLAS focuses on principles of collaboration, reciprocity, diversity and audience building, forging links between art and communities.
-Their work is made within the context of sustained relationships between organisations, artists, local residents, and stakeholders.
+ATLAS focuses on principles of collaboration, reciprocity and community building.
+Our work is made within the context of sustained relationships between organisations, artists, local residents, and stakeholders.

-As a ‘fleet of foot,’ flexible organisation ATLAS can shrink and grow to answer the needs of each specific project or production.
-They focus on fostering best practice within socially and contextually engaged art.
-By developing projects within our community and beyond, and working with internationally respected artists, they create transformative experiences for the community and for the artists themselves.
+As a ‘fleet of foot,’ flexible organisation ATLAS can shrink and grow to answer the desires of each specific project or production.
+We focus on fostering ecological ethics in the arts, co-creating projects with our community and beyond.

 ATLAS is part of Creative Scotland’s portfolio of Regularly Funded Organisation (2018-21).
 We also receive funding from Highland and Islands Enterprise and rely on grants, donations and sponsors to help support our work.